2023 Healthy Public Policy Grants

 This funding encourages multi-sectoral partnerships.
 We suggest that ineligible organizations contact eligible organizations to discuss collaborating on a project.

-Eligible Indigenous and local governments who are working in partnership with their health authority and other sectors and who are interested in applying should read the application guidelines thoroughly.
+Eligible local and Indigenous governments who are working in partnership with their health authority and other sectors and who are interested in applying should read the application guidelines thoroughly.

 The Healthy Public Policy grant stream supports projects that: